 A movement toward mindlessness

-A walk through the North Woods, or any part of Central Park, creates a sense of awe that isn’t experienced on a city street.
+A walk through the North Woods, or any part of Central Park, creates a sense of awe that isn’t felt on a city street.
 Gazing up at the majestic trees silhouetted against the sky or meandering along the Loch’s trickling waterway reminds us of the vastness of the universe and nature’s sublimity.
-Shane notes the transformative experience of a long walk, how worries and ruminations evaporate with the rhythm of his steps, and the enjoyment he derives from this basic human movement.
+Shane points out the transformative experience of a long walk—how worries and ruminations evaporate with the rhythm of his steps, and the enjoyment he derives from this basic human movement.

 In fact, Shane urges people to embrace mindlessness while walking—to stop being mindful and instead lose yourself in the beauty of your surroundings.
 In busy cities we tend to quicken our pace, but within Central Park even a New York minute seems to slow.
 And when we cross the Park’s perimeter and merge back into the thrum of the City, the positive effects of time spent walking in nature—reduced stress hormones, a calmed nervous system—stay with us.

 Just put one foot in front of the other

 Especially in the cold winter months, after many of our holiday traditions were put on pause, we may need the boost that only a good, long walk can give.
 When asked how we can incorporate more walking into our routines, Shane responds: “Be obsessive.”
 He suggests using a pedometer to track your steps, and first get a sense of your average (typically about 4,000–5,000 steps a day) and then add “5,000 steps more.”
 Humans are built to walk 15,000 steps a day, Shane reassures, recalling our ancestors’ great migration, and it takes just days to adapt to walking that amount and more.